 Any of those powers may be delegated to a committee of Directors or to an executive Director.

-A committee of non-executive Directors established as an audit committee shall monitor, review and carry out such of the functions in relation to the Auditor as are appropriate.
+A committee of non-executive Directors established as an audit committee shall monitor, review and carry out such monitoring, reviewing and other functions as are appropriate.

 The non-executive Directors shall appoint or remove the Chief Executive (and Accounting Officer).
 The appointment of a Chief Executive (but not his removal) shall require the approval of the Council of Governors.